y2kfund/app-summary/README.md

 if you run > npm run build then it will give an error with entrypoint
 > git commit
 ```
-## where to get the supabase key for .env file?
+## Where to get the supabase key for .env file?
 1. go to the dashbaord for the supabase app
 2. in top menu click on connect
 3. then click on app frameworks